gkrockz/Avatar-Generator/README.md

 <h1 align="center"> <img src="Img-Src/Readme-Logo.svg" alt="Avatar-Logo" width=80px" height="80px"> </h1>

 ### 🔁 How it works:

-1️⃣ Enter Your Name In The `InputBox` And Then Click `Generate`.
+1️⃣ Enter your name in the `Input` Feild and then click `Generate`.

-2️⃣ Then the Avatar Will Be Generated Based On The Name You Entered.
+2️⃣ Then, Avatar will be generated based on the name you entered.

 ---